Quick Answer

 Tax Optimization During Early Retirement

 Early retirement creates a unique low-income window that is ideal for tax planning.
 With no employment income, you can convert large Traditional IRA amounts to Roth at the 10% or 12% bracket — far lower than the 22–35% you might have paid while working.
-A married couple in 2026 can convert approximately $94,050 and stay in the 12% bracket (after the standard deduction of $31,300).
+A married couple in 2026 can convert into the 12% bracket on top of the $32,200 standard deduction per IRS Rev. Proc.
+2025-32 — effectively a sizable Roth conversion at very low marginal rates.

 This is why the Roth conversion ladder is so powerful for FIRE: you are effectively moving money from a higher-taxed bucket to a never-taxed bucket during your lowest-income years.